 Which is the Superior Bedding?

 Now that we’ve covered all the down vs. down alternative pros and cons, you can make an informed decision about purchasing a bedding set.
 Knowing everything there is to know about a down comforter vs. a down alternative comforter, you have a decision to make.
-Once you’ve picked out your perfect comforter and pillows, you can also plan on picking a gorgeous bed set to compliment your style.
+Once you’ve picked out your perfect comforter and decorative pillows, you can also plan on picking a gorgeous bed set to compliment your style.

 There are many pros and cons to each of these bedding options.
 We can’t really say which is the superior option because each one is the ideal choice for some, but not all.
 With everything you’ve learned today, you can make the best choice for your lifestyle, and you’ll get a great night's sleep knowing you found your perfect bedding.